Veteran Caregiver: Taking Care of Your Veteran and Yourself

 In addition, a child may experience fear and confusion if their parent displays strong emotions when having a flashback or reliving a traumatic event.
 Children whose parents have PTSD often experience emotional and behavioral problems.9

-A parent with substance abuse may be unable to care for a child and neglect their basic needs, such as providing adequate food or a clean and safe home.
+A parent with a substance use disorder may be unable to care for a child and neglect their basic needs, such as providing adequate food or a clean and safe home.
 Parents who are abusing substances will sometimes leave drugs or alcohol where children can easily access them and overdose.